 Addicts often use their addiction as a way to reward themselves.
 They have had a hard day and made it through; don’t they deserve something special?
 The user has to find ways of rewarding themselves without relapse alcohol being a factor.
 They also need to ensure they are taking care of their basic needs, such as adequate sleep and a healthy diet, as a means of preventing the emotional stage of reversion.

 Rule Five: Don’t Bend the Rules

 Users will often look for loopholes in the rules of recovery.
 For example, they may commit to changing their life, but figure that they can still see their old friends if they treat them as acquaintances instead.
 Ultimately, the rules of recovery are there for a reason and should not be bent in any manner.

 Getting Through the Relapse

 If a user gives into their addiction, those around them may wonder what to do when a loved one relapses.
 The exact answer will depend on if the user has lapsed or relapsed from their recovery.
 Essentially, this comes down to understanding what does it mean to relapse.
-A lapse is when a user drinks just once, while a relapse is when the use becomes habitual once more.
-With a lapse, loved ones should encourage the user to attend their recovery groups on a daily basis and check in with them often.
+A lapse is when a user drinks just once, while relapse is when the use becomes habitual once more.
+With a lapse, loved ones should encourage the user to attend their recovery groups daily and check in with them often.
 Reversion requires a different approach.

 While in rehabilitation, the user should work on creating a recovery plan and bring their loved ones in on this plan so they can assist them.
 While this may feel awkward, and there may be concerns about what to say to someone who relapsed and saying the wrong thing, do not worry.
 What matters here is your support.